xiaoxianyu-office/mm/skills/skillparametersystem.md

 Currently most people have a lot similar damage skills that are just tweaked a bit for all their different mobs for slight variances in damage, but they do basically the same thing otherwise.

+Make sure to use all lowercase in your skill parameters!
+Testing this lead to getting errors when using any capital letters.
+It works fine when using all lowercase parameter names!

 **The old way of doing it:**

 ------------------